 Missouri Long Term Care Policy Information & Statewide Cost Data

-There are about 86,000 people in Missouri who are age 65 and above, with cognitive impairments and other disabilities that require Long Term Care needs, according to 2007 AARP data.
+There are about 839,000 people in Missouri who are age 65 and above with cognitive impairments and other disabilities that require Long Term Care according to the 2011 AARP data.
 Missouri has several nursing facilities and even ranks 5th in the total number of nursing facility beds in the United States, with a high occupancy rate of 74%.
-According to Genworth Financial's 2009 Cost of Care study, nursing home rates as well as home health services in Missouri have steadily increased every year over a five year period.
+According to Genworth Financial's 2012 Cost of Care study, nursing home rates as well as home health services in Missouri have steadily increased every year over a five-year period.
 Assisted living facilities, on the other hand, showed a decrease in rates in the last five years.
 Below are the current costs of Long Term Care across Missouri.

 |Assisted Living Facility Monthly Rate

 |Nursing Home Daily Rate